sid2364/chess-training-bot/README.md

-# chess-trainer
+# chess-trainer-bot
-A lichess.org chess BOT that matches your rating and gives you a fair fight
+A lichess.org Chess BOT that matches your rating and gives you a fair fight.